About NEMOA

 NEMOA is devoted to bringing together catalog/direct marketers and their supporters to build relationships and learn about industry trends and issues.

-Members of NEMOA agree to:
+Member companies of NEMOA agree to:

 Note: If the Board of Directors determines by a unanimous vote that a Member has failed to adhere to the NEMOA Guidelines for Conduct, the Board may remove such member.